andre-kotze/gp-trajec/README.md

-# How to use

-0. Install all required packages
-1. Update configuration in cfg/default.yml
-2. Pass additional arguments via command line (optional)
-3. Provide/check test data in data/test_data_2d.py and data/test_data_3d.py
-4. run main.py

 # Genetic programming to optimize 3D trajectories

  Finding the optimal trajectory in a 3D space is an ongoing research topic with applications such as optimizing an underwater route for a submarine robot or a flight route for drones.
 The problem becomes challenging as soon as the 3D space has barriers like danger zones or protected spaces.
 Those barriers can be modelled as features in GIS.
 A research gap to be closed is to combine the trajectory optimization techniques with GIS-modelled 3D barriers.
 Namely, the produced 3D-routes from the optimization techniques need a validation process to ensure that no barriers are crossed.
 Since many validations are necessary, one requirement is a fast computation.

 The aim of this thesis is to solve the trajectory optimization problem with the artificial intelligence technique called "Genetic Programming" (GP).
 The produced trajectories are to be converted into geographical lines, which are tested for any interference with GIS-modelled 3D barriers.

 Based on Hildemann (2020) [3D-Flight-Route-Optimization](https://github.com/mohildemann/3D-Flight-Route-Optimization)

+## How to use

+0. Install all required packages (tested in Python 3.10 and 3.11)
+1. Update configuration in `cfg/default.yml`
+2. Pass additional arguments via command line (optional)
+3. Provide/check test data in `data/test_data_2d.py` and `data/test_data_3d.py`
+4. run `main.py`

 ## Trajectory Optimisation